Fletcherview Tropical Rangeland SuperSite

 - Rainfall: ~642 mm/yr

-- Soils: lack and red basalt soils and alluvial river flats
+- Soils: black and red basalt soils and alluvial river flats

-The Fletcherview Tropical Rangeland SuperSite is an opportunity to obtain micrometeorological measures in an agricultural landscape, relatively uncommon in Australia, but much needed since research has shown that two thirds of Australia’s net ecosystem productivity (carbon uptake) is estimated to be from within annual ecosystems such as grasslands.
+The Fletcherview Tropical Rangeland SuperSite is providing micrometeorological measures in an agricultural landscape – two thirds of Australia’s net ecosystem productivity (carbon uptake) is estimated to be from within annual ecosystems such as grasslands.

-Grazed woodlands cover a huge part of northeast Australia, but the dynamics of these ecosystems—with respect to their carbon and water cycle—are relatively unexplored.
+Grazed woodlands cover a huge part of northeast Australia but the dynamics of these ecosystems—with respect to their carbon and water cycle—are still relatively unexplored.

 Grazed woodlands have potential to exert influence on the continental carbon budget through processes such as woody thickening, but we also know they are subject to pronounced climate variability, encroachment of invasive plant species, and changes in grazing system management that can have big impacts on ecosystem carbon and water fluxes.